Operation Rubble: Preparation

 A German Vorpostenboot or armed trawler, typical of the patrol vessels used to enforce the Skagarrak blockade.

 Laid-up in Swedish ports were more than twenty Norwegian merchant ships.
 Shortly before leaving the country, King Haakon VII of Norway approved legislation which requisitioned all Norwegian shipping under the control of a directorate called Nortraship based in London.
-Binney devised a plan in which these ships would be used to store British stockpiles and the most capable could be used for a breakout.
-The Germans were well aware of this possibility and not only was the Skagerrak regularly patrolled by naval vessels and aircraft, but an extensive minefield had been laid across the straight.
+Binney devised a plan in which these ships would be used to store British stockpiles and the most capable could be used for a break-out.
+The Germans were well aware of this possibility, the Skagerrak regularly patrolled by naval vessels and aircraft and an extensive minefield had been laid across the straight.
 Blinney suspected that the minefield was not as comprehensive as the Germans had claimed and with the encouragement of London, chartered a small Finnish tramp steamer, Lahti, to attempt the run.
-Departing Gothenburg on 5 July 1940 carrying 300 LT of steel products, Lahti successfully traversed the Skagerrak, however the short night allowed her to be spotted by German aircraft and her master obeyed their instruction to head for Kristiansand and internment, but the point had been proved.
+Departing Gothenburg on 5 July 1940 carrying 300 LT of steel products, Lahti traversed the Skagerrak but the short night allowed her to be spotted by German aircraft and her master obeyed their instruction to head for Kristiansand and internment, but the point had been proved.

 Binney spent the following months selecting the fastest of the Norwegian ships, persuading their masters and crews to undertake the voyage and obtaining the necessary clearances from the Swedish authorities.
 Those Norwegians unwilling to take the risk were replaced by volunteers from the British Merchant and Royal Navy crews who had escaped from Norway and were held in an internment camp at Hälsingmo near Söderhamn in central Sweden.